Mary E. Green: Career

 At the World's Columbian Exposition (1893), Green served as Judge of Food Products.
 In 1894-95, she served as President of the Women's Club of Charlotte, Michigan.

 In 1897, Green served as the third President of the American Household Economic Association, which had been founded in 1893.
 By this time, the organization had become generally recognized through the efforts of State vice-presidents who in turn presented the subject and supplied literature to the clubs and educational institutions of their representative states.
 During Green's presidency, Household Economics was given a place on the program of the conventions of the General Federation of Women's Clubs, and also at many of the meetings of the State Federations.
 Green was called upon to speak at these meetings as also were many other workers in the field.
-The subject met with an enthusiastic reception at the Denver Biennial of the General Federation, and the women throughout the West were ready to enlist in this enterprise.
+The subject met with a positive reception at the Denver Biennial of the General Federation, and the women throughout the West were ready to enlist in this enterprise.

 She had charge of the diet kitchens established by the Red Cross for sick soldiers in the south during the Spanish–American War (1898).

 Personal life

+In 1866, she married her cousin, Alonzo Green, then a practicing lawyer in New York City.
+She moved in 1873 to Charlotte, Michigan, where three more children were born.

 In 1902, she gained international notoriety in a lawsuit to recover her two grandsons from the Theosophist colony at Point Loma, California.
 The court held with Green and the boys were brought to their father, John J. Bohn, proprietor of the Hotel World, Chicago.
 In 1905, Green relocated from Charlotte, Michigan to Tulsa, Oklahoma, later going to Seattle, Washington.

 Mary E. Green died in Seattle, February 9, 1910.